-American Express is offering a 25% bonus on transfers to Air France/KLM Flying Blue, a great way to get from the U.S. to Europe – or even Hawaii.
+American Express is offering a 25% bonus on transfers to Air France/KLM Flying Blue, a great way to get from the U.S. to Europe – or even from the mainland to Hawaii.
+But this bonus is ending soon, so make your plans now to capitalize on this bonus.

 These transfer bonuses are great because they’re basically a way to get free airline miles.
 Just keep in mind that you need a card that earns American Express Membership Rewards points like the American Express Platinum – your co-branded Delta SkyMiles credit cards from American Express won’t do the trick.
 Read our guide on how to transfer Amex points to airline and hotel partners.